keepaliveit-staging/staging.keepaliveit.co.uk/index.markdown

 > By 2020, the estimated number of passwords used by humans and machines worldwide will grow to 300 billion. (*Source:* [Cybersecurity Media](https://tech.ebu.ch/groups/mcs))

-### Don't let your business be a victim of I.T downtime.
-Keep-Alive I.T's services can help you.
-Stop blaming your I.T service desk for the complex task of running I.T and begin taking proactive measures to mitigate availability and security of your I.T assets.
-Let us explain how we can help you with this.

 ### The truth is, running I.T efficiently & effectively requires well thought out processes and a great deal of expertise.